mohit-agarwalla/finite-difference-wine-cooling/README.md

 - Make the bottle a more normal shape as compared to the amalgamation of two rectangles
 - Accomodate for multiple types of bottle shapes as shown in the image below, starting with the Bordeaux
 - Model the bottle as its own shape instead of being enclosed inside a rectangle
+- Add functionality to have optional inputs for constants

 ![Wine bottle shapes](img/wine-bottle-shapes.png "Wine Bottle Shapes")